-In the EPPSE study, children made more progress in preschool centres where staff had higher qualifications, particularly if the manager was highly qualified (i.e. degree level).
-Having trained teachers working with children in preschool settings (for a substantial proportion of time, and most importantly as the curriculum leader) had the greatest impact on quality, and was linked specifically with better outcomes in pre-reading at age five (Sylva et al., 2004a).
-The EPPE study brought clear evidence that qualified teachers are likely to draw on their knowledge and experience of children and pedagogy to offer the kinds of cognitively challenging adult-child interactions that are linked with gains for children.
-Particularly effective EPPE centres had strong educational leadership and ongoing professional development and the practitioners had good curriculum knowledge and knowledge and understanding of how young children learn.
-Staff who had the highest qualifications provided children with more experience of language, mathematics, and cognitive challenge and "less well qualified staff were significantly better pedagogues when they worked alongside qualified teachers" (Sylva et al., 2004a).
+In the EPPSE study, children made more progress in preschool centres where staff had higher qualifications, particularly if the manager was highly qualified (i.e., degree level).
+Having trained teachers working with children in preschool settings (for a substantial proportion of time, and most importantly as curriculum leader) had the greatest impact on quality, and was linked specifically with better outcomes in pre-reading at age five (Sylva et al., 2004a).
+The EPPSE study brought clear evidence that qualified teachers are likely to draw on their knowledge and experience of children and pedagogy to offer the kinds of cognitively challenging adult-child interactions that are linked with gains for children.
+Particularly effective EPPE centres had strong educational leadership and ongoing professional development and practitioners had good curriculum knowledge and understanding of how young children learn.
+Staff who had the highest qualifications provided children with more language, mathematics, and cognitive challenge, and 'less well qualified staff were significantly better pedagogues when they worked alongside qualified teachers' (Sylva et al., 2004a:37).

-The NICHD study brought some evidence that qualified teachers are likely to draw on their knowledge and experience of children and pedagogy to offer the kinds of cognitively challenging adult-child interactions that are linked with gains for children (NICHD Early Child care Research Network, 2002a).
-Using structural equation modelling, a mediated path was identified from teacher qualifications through process quality to cognitive competence at age four and a half.
+The NICHD SECCYD study brought some evidence that qualified teachers are likely to draw on their knowledge and experience of children and pedagogy to offer the kinds of cognitively challenging adult-child interactions that are linked with gains for children (NICHD Early Child Care Research Network, 2002a).
+Using structural equation modelling, a mediated path was identified from teacher qualifications through process quality to cognitive competence at age four-and-a-half.

-The NICHD Early Child care Research Network (1999) also found direct links between the number of recommended standards for quality (teacher training, teacher education, group size, and teacher: child ratios) and language comprehension scores at 36 months.
+The NICHD Early Child Care Research Network (1999b) also found links between recommended standards for quality met (teacher training, teacher education, group size, and teacher-child ratios) and language comprehension scores at 36 months.
 There was no evidence of threshold effects.
 Not meeting any of the quality standards was related to lower than average scores at 36 months for language comprehension, and meeting all of them with above average scores.
 Child outcomes were partly predicted by caregiver training and education at 36 months.
-Also a more recent report (NICHD Study of Early Childhood and Duncan (NICHD Early Child care Research Network, 2003c) includes that teacher education (measured as total years of formal education) demonstrated consistent, positive associations with children's 54 month achievement outcomes, including math and reading skills, and phonological knowledge.
+Also a more recent report (NICHD Early Child Care Research Network & Duncan, 2003) includes that teacher education (measured as total years of formal education) demonstrated consistent, positive associations with children's 54 month achievement outcomes, including math and reading skills, and phonological knowledge.